 The Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
-2021-22 is the first full year of compliance with the CIPFA Financial Management Code 2019 (FM Code).
-The FM Code provides guidance for good and sustainable financial management in local authorities to provide assurance that authorities are managing resources effectively.
-We have assessed our compliance and are satisfied that our governance and related processes meet the requirements of the Code.
+It also takes into account the introduction of the CIPFA Financial Management Code 2019 (FM Code) during 2021-2022.
 A copy of the Council's Framework is available on our website at www.south-ayrshire.gov.uk/delivering-good-governance and can also be obtained from the Service Lead - Democratic Governance, South Ayrshire Council, County Buildings, Wellington Square, Ayr, KA7 1DR.